AntonioMarsella/RDF_repo/README.md

-# GitHub Repositories in RDF Triples
+# GitHub Repositories Metadata in RDF Triples
 Scripts to convert to RDF the result of GitHub repo queries.

 ## Requirements